My Engineering Portfolio

 -

-Among the various concepts generated, the CAD sketch shown below was selected as the first prototype
+The CAD sketch shown below was selected as the first prototype

 -